rcc-uchicago/user-guide/docs/globus-share-files.md

 # Share Files with Globus

 **Globus** is a robust file-sharing and transfer service.
 Other sections of this user guide detail how to <a href=‘https://rcc-uchicago.github.io/user-guide/globus/’ target=‘_blank’>browse files with Globus</a> and <a href=‘URL’ target=‘_blank’>move files between different Globus endpoints</a>.
-This page explains how to share files with external collaborators, who have several options for logging into Globus.
+This page explains how to share files with external collaborators via Globus.
 (Anyone who belongs to your RCC group already has file access via the group's <a href='https://rcc-uchicago.github.io/user-guide/storage/?h=#research-space'>project directories</a>.)
+Your external collaborators will each need their own Globus login, which they have several options for creating.
+Alternatively, you can sync Globus with Box, Google Drive, or OneDrive.
+If you share files this way, your external collaborators will not need to login to Globus.[]()

 ## Select Files to Share
 Go to the "File Manager" tab of the <a href='https://globus.rcc.uchicago.edu/'>Globus Web App</a>.
 Navigate to the folder that houses the files you want to share (<a href='https://rcc-uchicago.github.io/user-guide/globus/#browse-your-files'>read more about browsing files here</a>), right-click it, and select "Share" from the menu that appears: